How to have better meetings

-In our previous blog post, we’ve taught you how to get rid of 8 out of 10 meetings that you have per week.
+In our previous blog post, we’ve taught you how to get rid of 8 out of 10 recurring meetings that you may have every week.
 But, we all know that at the end of the day, meetings are an inevitable part of our everyday working life.

 When you do choose to have meetings, this is how to make them better.

-Meetings do consume a lot of time and energy, leaving little time and energy for the actual job.
+Meetings do consume a lot of time and energy, leaving little for the actual job.

 Unproductive meetings are a significant drain on your time, your staff, and your company’s bottom line.

 They cost your company money indirectly, such as salary and time lost and productivity losses due to stress, work discontent, and a lack of employee dedication.

 Meetings, whether you love them or despise them, are unavoidable.
 They should be as beneficial as possible.
 To do that, here are some proven tips that we’ve been doing at Livit to help you have better meetings:

 - No meetings longer than one hour: An hour is about the maximum amount of time that produces productive discussion on one topic.
 Scheduling meetings for more than an hour is non-productive.
 You lose people’s interest, energy, and attention.
 Most of our meetings take between 20 and 40 minutes.